walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 limited to the public device, support, eligibility, session, and callback facts Core NFC exposes; entitlement and provisioning are verified separately in the approved signed build environment.
 Wi-Fi Aware remains unavailable until its platform adapter is installed.
-Use `ProximityPresentationConfiguration.session` to select `.qr`, conventional `.nfc`, or `.provisionalNFCV2` with its compatible retrieval plan.
+Use `ProximityConfiguration.session` to select `.qr`, conventional `.nfc`, or `.provisionalNFCV2` with its compatible retrieval plan.
 An optional `qrFallback` is a separate nonempty conventional plan.
 Shared BLE policy and conventional NFC length limits must match across routes.
 The SDK prepares only